5355 West

 How businesses establish a presence:

 It’s ultimately up to the property owner to connect with potential businesses to fill commercial zones, as the City cannot force a landowner to develop their property.
-The City has an economic development team on staff who encourage businesses and property owners to collaborate on potential commercial projects (essentially, the economic development team can help serve as matchmakers).
+The City has Economic Development Department staff who encourage businesses and property owners to collaborate on potential commercial projects (essentially, the economic development team can help serve as matchmakers).

 This rumor is false